entropyxyz/entropy-docs/content/_index.md

 {{< /hextra/hero-headline >}}

 {{< hextra/hero-subtitle>}}
-Entropy enables users to generate cryptographic signatures without those users needing to manage their private keys.
+Entropy enables users to generate cryptographic signatures without directly interacting with their private key.
+Solving this problem will allow developers to create all kinds of automated tooling and blockchain infrastructure, free users from the busy-work of the modern blockchain.
 {{< /hextra/hero-headline >}}

-That sounds simple enough, but solving this problem can enable developers to create all kinds of automated tooling and blockchain infrastructure.
-This kind of stuff can free users from the constant busy-work of the modern blockchain.
-Explore our guides and examples to integrate Entropy into your project:

 {{< cards >}}